-These procedures apply to everyone in the organisation who has contact with children and young people.
-This includes all Buzzers Academies sports coaches (employed & self-employed), tutors and volunteers, but it also involves administrators and office-based staff who encounter children and their families in a less direct fashion e.g., when registering children when they arrive for a Club or Camp.
+These procedures apply to everyone working at Buzzers Academies Ltd who has contact with children and young people.
+This includes all sports coaches (employed & self-employed), tutors and volunteers, but it also involves administrators and office-based staff who encounter children and their families in a less direct fashion e.g. when registering children when they arrive for a school Club or holiday Camp.